-The approach chosen in this library is called 'Gradient Descent'.
+This concept is represented in its simplest form in the so called 'gradient descent'.
 Its core idea is that we calculate a local gradient of the unknown cost function field and always move along the direction of the steepest descent.
 This way we find in principle the closest local minima without sampling the whole region but only one path.
 This drastically cuts the computational cost.